Engee documentation

 Details

-• Radix-2 - implementation of bitwise processing of floating point data.
-The dimensionality of the input matrix with the size to must be equal to the power of two.
-To work with other input data dimensions, use the block Pad, to flatten or truncate these dimensions to powers of two, or if possible, choose the FFTW implementation.
+• Radix-2 — implementation of bitwise processing of floating-point data.
+Dimension input matrix size on it must be equal to a power of two.
+To work with other input data sizes, use the block Pad to align or truncate these dimensions to a power of two, or, if possible, select an implementation FFTW.

 Values